zenml-io/zenml/docs/book/component-gallery/model-deployers/kserve.md

 ### Infrastructure Deployment

-The KServe Model Deployer can be deployed using our MLOps Stack Recipe directly from the CLI and without the need to go through a separate workflow involving stack recipes:
+The KServe Model Deployer can be deployed directly from the ZenML CLI:

 ```shell
 zenml model-deployer deploy kserve_deployer --flavor=kserve ...